ranja-sarkar/GD/README.md

 # Linear Regression

-A demonstrative model built using OLS (stratsmodels) is [here](https://gist.github.com/ranja-sarkar/58702c2ee2eaa6410552ef9ec88fc851).
+A demonstrative model built using OLS (statsmodels) is [here](https://gist.github.com/ranja-sarkar/58702c2ee2eaa6410552ef9ec88fc851).
 It is the ordinary least squares fit of a regression line to the data.

 A linear regression model can be optimized using gradient descent [method](https://github.com/ranja-sarkar/GD/blob/dc7166c754c96bb6d3af625bce60f448c27be5b9/lr_gd.py).
 The algorithm parameter 'learning rate' controls the incremental steps of optimization.